braun-steven/bottr/README.rst

 bottr
 =====

 Bottr makes writing bots for reddit easy.
-It currently provides two predefined bots:
+It currently provides three predefined bots:

 :CommentBot: Listens to new comments in a list of subreddits
 :SubmissionBot: Listens to new submission in a list of subreddits
+:MessageBot: Listens to new messages of the inbox

 Bottr makes use of the `Python Reddit API Wrapper` `PRAW <http://praw.readthedocs.io/en/latest/index.html>`_.

 Documentation: `bottr.readthedocs.io <https://bottr.readthedocs.io>`_

-Check out [bottr-template](https://github.com/slang03/bottr-template) for a convenient code template to start with.
+Check out `bottr-template <https://github.com/slang03/bottr-template>`_ for a convenient code template to start with.

 Installation
 ------------